 “I’m flabbergasted,” Williams said about the effort to upgrade his Silver Star.
 “They’re comparing what I did to Maj.
 George Davis of the U.S. Air Force, who was credited with shooting down two MiGs on his final flight when he got shot down and killed in Korea in 1952.
 In short order, they had the Medal of Honor for him.”

-One person who will be particularly pleased if the medal is upgraded is CJ Machado, a filmmaker who chronicled Williams’ story in the 2017 short film Forgotten Hero.
+Another person pleased with the upgrade is CJ Machado, a filmmaker who chronicled Williams’ story in the 2017 short film Forgotten Hero.
 Machado believes the secrecy about what happened that day over the Sea of Japan has prevented Williams from getting the credit he deserves.
-For Machado, the effort to get him the Medal of Honor is deeply personal.
+For Machado, the effort to get him tan upgrade is deeply personal.
 Over the years, she has become close to the retired Navy officer and looks upon him as a father figure.
 “Captain Royce Williams is a wonderful and dear soul,” she said.
 “I’m biased because I know him so well, but I believe Royce deserves to be acknowledged for that amazing feat.”

 Williams ended up flying 70 combat missions in Korea.
 In Vietnam, he flew 110 missions in the Vought F-8E Crusader and McDonnell Douglas F-4B Phantom II.
 By the time he retired in 1980 as a captain and flag officer he had spent 37 years in the Navy.
 In all that time he had no mission more remarkable than the one he flew on November 18, 1952.